matcha-devs/matcha/README.md

 ## Contributing

 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes, please open an issue first and discuss what you would like to change.
 Please make sure to update tests as appropriate.

 1. Clone this repo